 On July 8, 2011, a former employee filed a lawsuit in the Superior Court of the State of California, County of San Diego, asserting certain claims related to the Company's work environment and the employee's termination, and on December 12, 2011 the court granted our motion to compel arbitration.
 On January 11, 2013 we filed a motion for dismissal and for monetary sanctions.
-Based on our current assessment, we do not expect its outcome to have a material adverse effect on our business, financial condition or results of operations.
-See Note 10.
-"Subsequent Events" for further information.
+On April 30, 2013 the arbitrator dismissed this action and awarded monetary sanctions to the Company of approximately \$100,000.

+We are not involved in any legal proceedings as of June 30, 2013.
 We may become involved in various other disputes and legal proceedings which arise in the ordinary course of business.
 Our assessment of the likely impact of our pending litigation may change over time.
 An adverse result in any of these matters may occur which could harm our business and result in a material liability.

-9. Stockholders' Equity
+10. Stockholders' Equity